Sonia-96/MyStudyNotes/Network & Security/Network.md

 - Cryptography
 - Computer Security

-## The Internet
+## The Internet Topology

-the Internet: connect hosts and transmit data
+the Internet:

-- hosts: endpoint devices that want to exchange data.
+- **hosts**: endpoint devices that want to exchange data.
 Clients and servers are both hosts.
+  - hosts can be any physical device: phone, laptop, desktop, smart fridge, google server...

-- access network: a small network with many hosts. e.g., UConnect, Google Fiber, Xfinity
+- **access network**: a small network with many hosts. e.g., ISP (Xfinity, Google Fiber, ..), a corporate/academic network (UConnect,.. )
-- internet backbone: networks with many high-capacity fiber optic links that can carry huge amounts of traffic, e.g., AT&T, T-mobile
+- **internet backbone**: a network with high-speed, high-capacity links, e.g., AT&T, T-mobile.
+Access network are connected to internet backbone

 ## Switching